-After being at home with 3 babes in a row I felt re-inspired to work with youth again when I found out about the Pass It On project.
-I really feel pulled to work and connect with youth, especially young women; communicating and facilitating all the inspiring ideas they have.
+After being at home with three babes in a row, Kate felt re-inspired to work with youth again when she discovered the Pass It On project.
+She really feels pulled to work and connect with youth, especially young women, communicating and facilitating all the inspiring ideas they have.

-There is a need for young women to connect because with this connection (between all the ages involved) comes more understanding confidence and ability that so positively will affect all our futures.
-The youth in School District #64 are excited to be involved, especially after all Pass It On’s past success.
-They are anxious to be mentors but more importantly, to have a place to share and learn and grow with other young women.
+Kate believes that there is a need for young women to connect with each other because with this connection among the various ages in the project comes more understanding, confidence, and ability that will positively affect all of our futures.
+The youth in School District #64 are excited to be involved, especially after all of Pass It On’s past success.
+They are anxious to be mentors but, more importantly, to have a place to share, learn, and grow with other young women.

 Sharyn Carroll, Project Coordinator Consent Project